 • What devices will this be used on? (phones or tablets)

 Both iOS and Android have native AR libraries that can be used to create AR apps, ARKit and ARCore respectively.
 These libraries give mostly a parallel experience on both platforms.
-However, they still require each platform to be developed separately, which can be inefficient, especially if the app does the same thing on both platforms.
+However, they still require each platform to be developed separately, which can be inefficient for augmented reality app development, especially if the app does the same thing on both platforms.
 In cases like this, 3rd party platforms such as Unity can help by providing a single place to develop AR apps which is simply compiled separately for each mobile OS.

 Using a 3rd party like Unity has its own caveats, for example it’s written in C#, therefore a mobile developer who is more comfortable with Swift/Objective-C/Java/Kotlin may not be fluent with the language, but it is still familiar to them, and you will save time during development to create an app on each platform from a single project.
 This is the AR equivalent of something like Cordova or React-Native where the same code is used to make two apps.